Research project

 External team members

-The research is informed by our Advisory Board, comprising representatives from the Ugandan Government Office of the Prime Minister, UNICEF, Oxfam and environmental agencies, who meet regularly to guide and review the project.
+Sincere thanks to our Advisory Board, including representatives from the Ugandan Government Office of the Prime Minister, Ugandan and international environmental agencies.